Clemson vs. Iowa State Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 - In Iowa State's 12 games this season, it has five wins against the spread.

-- The Cyclones have yet to cover the spread this year when underdogs by 1 point or more.
+- The Cyclones have yet to cover the spread this year when underdogs by 1.5 points or more.

-- Iowa State's games this season have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Iowa State's games this year have gone over the point total six times in 11 opportunities (54.5%).

-- Iowa State is 5-6 against the spread and 7-5 overall when the team amasses over 309.3 yards.
+- When Iowa State totals more than 309.3 yards, the team is 5-6 against the spread and 7-5 overall.

-- The Cyclones have turned the ball over 13 times, five fewer times than the Tigers have forced turnovers (18).
+- The Cyclones have 13 giveaways this season, while the Tigers have 18 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.